cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_sda_fabric_border_device.md

 ### Device item

 All of this elements are computed.
-Check the GET method for fabric border device from the DNACenter API for more details.
+Check the GET method for fabric border device from the Cisco DNA Center API for more details.

 ### external_connectivity_settings